ToucanToco/toucan-connectors/README.md

 - `postgres` connector, you must install `postgresql` running for instance `brew install postgres`.
 You can install the library with `env LDFLAGS='-L/usr/local/lib -L/usr/local/opt/openssl/lib -L/usr/local/opt/readline/lib' pip install psycopg2`

-:warning: On Windows we know that the `jq` package is not available.
-Please consider an alternative, such as using a VM or a container.

 ## Testing a connector
 If you want to run the tests for another connector, you can install the extra dependencies
 (e.g to test MySQL just type `pip install -e ".[mysql]"`)